sauerbraten/p1xbraten/README.md

 - allows using <kbd>Ctrl</kbd>-<kbd>Left</kbd>/<kbd>Right</kbd> (<kbd>Option</kbd> on Mac) to jump over words in the console input
 - allows using <kbd>Ctrl</kbd>-<kbd>Backspace</kbd>/<kbd>Delete</kbd> (<kbd>Option</kbd> on Mac) to delete entire words in the console input

-With these changes, you can put the following into your autoexec.cfg for cleaner command prompts (replace the keys to your liking):
+Also, you can put the following into your autoexec.cfg for cleaner command prompts (replace the keys to your liking):
 ```
 bind "SLASH"     [inputcommand "" [$commandbuf] "/" "cx"]
 bind "BACKQUOTE" [inputcommand "" [$commandbuf] "/" "cx"]
+bind "CARET"     [inputcommand "" [$commandbuf] "/" "cx"] // BACKQUOTE on German keyboards
 bind "BACKSLASH" [inputcommand "" [servcmd $commandbuf] "#"] // works for #commands on zeromod & spaghetti, hopefully soon on remod
+bind "HASH"      [inputcommand "" [servcmd $commandbuf] "#"] // only works with German keyboard layout
 ```

 ## Server Patches